0x2bc/Joystream/Giza_Testing_By_0x2bc.md

       = help: add `#![feature(btree_retain)]` to the crate attributes to enable
 ```

-On my both servers rust version that was downloaded with  `./setup.sh` command was `Rustc 1.56.1 (59eed8a2a 2021-11-01)`.
+On my both servers I've downloaded Rust during  `./setup.sh` execution.
+On both servers Rust version was `Rustc 1.56.1 (59eed8a2a 2021-11-01)`.

-I've made different approaches to fix this erroe:
+Below are description of my attempts to overcome the problem.

 #### Attempt 1

-Changed command `WASM_BUILD_TOOLCHAIN=nightly-2021-03-24 cargo +nightly-2021-03-24 build --release` to `WASM_BUILD_TOOLCHAIN=nightly-2021-03-24 cargo build --release` This didn't help me.
+I changed command `WASM_BUILD_TOOLCHAIN=nightly-2021-03-24 cargo +nightly-2021-03-24 build --release` to `WASM_BUILD_TOOLCHAIN=nightly-2021-03-24 cargo build --release` This didn't help me.

 #### Attempt 2